Last Modified: September 2, 2020

 - Company Name

-c) Scout only captures detailed information from Scouted applications andwebsites, which are pre-approved and As users work on approved Scouted applications as a part of their daily function, Scout captures the interactivity within these applications.
-It also
+c) Scout only captures detailed information from included applications and websites, which are pre-approved and configurable.
+As users work on included applications as a part of their daily function, Scout captures the interactivity within these applications.

-e) Only Admin users have access to remove or add any application orwebsitesin the Scouted category through the Scout portal.
-Users can raise requests to admins to remove or add any applications and URLs from the Scouted category.
+e) Only Admin users have access to remove or add any application or websites in the included category through the Scout portal.
+Users can raise requests to admins to remove or add any applications and URLs from the included category.